 After breakfast, you can relax until its time to take a taxi to the Oaxaca Airport for your flight home.
 If you are joining the group going on the extra 5 day extension trip to Veracruz, you will take off right after breakfast for more México adventures.

 Single: +$330 USD

 Tour Price Includes

-Airport pickup in Oaxaca City, all ground transportation, all entrance fees, private local bilingual guides, tours per itinerary, 6 nights of hotel lodgings, drinking water provided each day, 6 breakfasts, 5 lunches, 1 dinner
+Airport pickup in Oaxaca City, all ground transportation, private local bilingual guides, tours per itinerary including all entrance fees.
+6 nights of hotel lodgings, drinking water provided each day, 6 breakfasts, 5 lunches, 1 dinner

 Tour Price Does Not Include